mooltipass/minible/device_firmware_update_with_button.md

 At the end of the upload, your device will reboot and update itself.
 **Do not disconnect your device during the update process**.
+If the device reboots and displays "No aux MCU", simply disconnect and reconnect your USB cable.

 ### [](#header-3)Step 4: Moolticute versions below v0.44.22